bob-fornal/better-practices/Angular/README.md

 Now, whenever a key is not in `online`, the code will automatically use the offline data.

-This abstaction can be implemented like this ...
+This abstraction can be implemented like this ...

 ```typescript
 import { Injectable } from '@angular/core';